Ernie Terrell: Later life

 After retiring from boxing he began a career as a record producer in Chicago.

-He ran unsuccessfully for alderman of Chicago's 34th ward in 1987.
-He finished second in the primary but lost to Lemuel Austin in a runoff.
+He ran unsuccessfully for alderman of Chicago's 34th ward in 1987, finishing second in the primary although lost to Lemuel Austin in a runoff.

 Death

-Terrell died at the age of 75 on December 16, 2014, in a hospital at Evergreen Park, Illinois, he had been afflicted in his final years with dementia.
+Terrell died at the age of 75 on December 16, 2014, in a hospital at Evergreen Park, Illinois, having been afflicted in his final years with dementia.

 He was buried in Mount Hope Cemetery, Chicago.

 Personal life

 Terrell married Maxine Sibley in 1974; the couple raised two children.